Pfizer's Hospira deal bets on price spike for specialty generics

-NEW YORK (Reuters) - Pfizer Inc’s $15 billion deal to buy Hospira Inc will allow the largest U.S. drugmaker to benefit from specialty generic medicines that are commanding far higher prices than traditional off-patent pills, industry investors and analysts said.
+NEW YORK, Feb 5 (Reuters) - Pfizer Inc’s $15 billion deal to buy Hospira Inc will allow the largest U.S. drugmaker to benefit from specialty generic medicines that are commanding far higher prices than traditional off-patent pills, industry investors and analysts said.

 The combination will make the established products unit a more attractive play for investors should Pfizer eventually spin it off or sell it, a decision expected in 2017.